Central MS Turtle Rescue's Staff and Board of Directors

 Booboo's life, and the joy the Milbournes received by giving turtles a helping hand whenever they'd see them injured, quickly turned into passion to help all the injured or sick turtles in Mississippi.
 The Milbournes received an administrative wildlife rehabilitation permit from the MS Department of Wildlife in 2013, and set out to make this "hobby" a nonprofit organization so that they could help as many turtles as possible around the state.
 In 2017, they saw their dream realized, when they were approved by the State of Mississippi and the Internal Revenue Service as a 501(c)(3) nonprofit charitable organization, and officially became the Central MS Turtle Rescue.

-Christy and Luke live in Florence, Mississippi (Christy's hometown) with their ever-changing number of turtle and tortoise "patients", 3 dogs, 2 snakes, 1 crested gecko, 1 bearded dragon, and 1 75+ pound sulcata tortoise.
-Luke and Christy both also work full time for the state government, but hope to retire one day and do nothing but help turtles and tortoises in need.
+Christy and Luke live in Florence, Mississippi (Christy's hometown) with their ever-changing number of turtle and tortoise "patients", 4 dogs, 5 snakes, 2 geckos, 1 redfoot tortoise, 1 leopard tortoise, 1 hundred-pound sulcata tortoise, 1 jumping spider, 1 golden blue legged babboon spider, and 6 goats.
+Luke and Christy both also work for the state government, but hope to fully retire one day and do nothing but help turtles and tortoises in need (and maybe travel a little).

 Christy and Luke have always had a passion for animals.
 After marrying in 2006, they took in two three-legged turtles a neighbor had rescued.
 Not knowing much about turtles, the couple took to the internet to research proper care.
 This led them to an online discussion board called the Turtle Forum (www.turtleforum.com).
 They didn't know it at the time, but the information they would learn on this website, the lifelong friendships that would form, and the mentors that were found there would all go on to form the basis of our rescue operation.
 Even today, Christy and Luke consult with and rely on the information and guidance from their friends whom they originally met on this internet forum.